Normandy D-Day and Mont St. Michel Overnight

 3. Utah Beach

-Utah Beach was a crucial link between the airborne and infantry invasion, combining both forces.
-The goal at Utah was to secure a hold on the Cotentin Peninsula (also known as the Cherbourg Peninsula), with the ultimate goal to re-take the port at Cherbourg.
+Utah Beach served as a pivotal link between airborne and infantry forces, uniting them in the push to secure the Cotentin Peninsula (also known as the Cherbourg Peninsula) and ultimately regain the crucial port at Cherbourg.

 4. Omaha Beach